autonomy

 In conclusion, while autonomy is a key aspect of human psychology and a driver of motivation and well-being, it can also present certain challenges.
 Navigating these challenges involves finding the right balance between autonomy and interdependence, considering the societal context and potential impact of autonomous decisions, and fostering an understanding and respect for autonomy.
 By navigating these challenges effectively, we can harness the benefits of autonomy while mitigating potential conflicts and misunderstandings.

-How does the Identity Assessment measure autonomy?
+How does the Personality Assessment measure autonomy?

 Questions for the 16 Elements